Skip to Main Content

 • Late payment fees are the amounts you’ll pay if you remit payment after the cutoff time on the due date (or after the grace period).

-Most of these fees are avoidable if you make timely payments.
+You can avoid late and returned check fees if you make timely, full payments.
 You should also research lenders that don’t charge application or origination fees.
 Prepayment penalties can also be costly if you plan to pay your loan off early, so avoid lenders who assess this fee if possible.

 5. Not reading the fine print

-Before the loan is finalized, the lender will either send closing documents electronically or hand them to you for review.
-The fine print includes information regarding the calculation of interest, acceptable payment methods, due dates and the fee schedule.
+Before they finalize the loan, the lender will send closing documents electronically or hand them to you for review.
+The fine print includes information about interest calculation, acceptable payment methods, due dates and the fee schedule.
 It will also say if the lender charges more for certain types of payments or automatically withdraws payments.